 We’ve had good luck with several Worx products in the past, but the WG304.1 Corded Electric Chainsaw is not one that we’d recommend.
-It does have some notable features though.
-We liked the powerful 15-amp motor that never bogged down and hardly ever slowed down, even in the thickest cuts.
+It has some notable features, however.
+We liked the powerful 15-amp motor that never bogged down in the thickest cuts.
 The 18-inch bar also offers extended reach over many competitors, another feature we appreciated.

 Our biggest gripe with this chainsaw was the chain.
-The included chain is the worst we’ve seen included on a saw, and that’s saying something.
+The chain is the worst we’ve seen included on a saw, and that’s saying something.
 It seemed fine at first, but it came loose very quickly.
-Most chains do this during break-in, but this one continued to do so, causing us to repeatedly stop to make adjustments.
+Most chains do this during break-ins, but this one continued to do so, causing us to stop to make adjustments repeatedly.

 Then, we noticed that cuts started taking longer and longer.
 Within just a couple of hours, the chain had become nearly unusable.
-We’d put the saw to a log, but it wouldn’t want to cut into it, no matter how fast the chain turned.
-If this saw came with a better chain, it might have been a different story.
+We used the saw on a log, but it wouldn’t cut into it, no matter how fast the chain turned.
+If the Worx saw had a better chain, it might have been a different story.

 6. Greenworks 16” 12-Amp Corded Electric Chainsaw

-As one of the most affordable chainsaws on our list, we really wanted to like the Greenworks 16-inch Corded Electric Chainsaw.
-Not only is it inexpensive, but it’s also the lightest saw we tested, weighing in at a meager nine pounds.
+As one of the most affordable chainsaws on our list, we wanted to like the Greenworks 16-inch Corded Electric Chainsaw.
+Not only is it inexpensive, but it’s also the lightest saw we tested, weighing in at a meager 9 pounds.

-We soon realized why this saw is so light, it has no power!
-It’s got a 12-amp motor, so we knew it wasn’t going to power through the thickest trees.
+We soon realized why this saw is so light; it has no power!
+It has a 12-amp motor, so we knew it wouldn’t power through the thickest trees.
 But to say the power was underwhelming is an understatement.
 Plus, we couldn’t get comfortable with the front handle that doesn’t extend over the bar.
-On many saws, you can hold directly over the bar, but this one forces you to hold to the left, so you can never get the right balance.
+On many saws, you can grip it directly over the bar, but this one forces you to hold to the left, so you can never get the right balance.

-Worst, the bar and chain both get loose during use.
+Even worse, the bar and chain both get loose during use.
 We had to stop repeatedly to tighten them both.
-It became so constant that we were very frustrated using this saw, opting for other saws instead, which is why we don’t recommend the Greenworks 16-inch electric chainsaw.
+It became so constant that we were frustrated using this saw, which is why we don’t recommend the Greenworks 16-inch electric chainsaw.